victornkpubre/victornkpubre/README.md

 After 2 years at First Standard, i secured a contract job for a travel and tours company called Elidak Ltd. Working with a designer and a flutter developer, i built a mobile app and a Website for Elidak Ltd. We used Figma, Flutter, Vue and Laravel to build a mobile app, to bringing clients closer to the company and a website for the companies staff to manage the content of the app.

 **Full-Time: Polaris Bank Ltd.** <br />
-After Elidak, i got a new job at a bank called Polaris.
+After Elidak, i got a job at a bank called Polaris.
 I worked in their solution development department.
 I played various roles from front-end development to system design and Ux design, Building apps and websites.
-I gained experience using Kotlin, Flutter, React, Azure, Ms Visio , Figma and Teams.
-I greatly imporved my communication and project management skills.
-I played several roles, designing, developing and improving various web and mobile applications.
+I am currently utilizing tools like Kotlin, Flutter, Laravel,  React, AWS, Draw.io, Visio, Figma and Teams.
+I am imporving my communication and project management skills and i play several roles designing, developing and improving various web and mobile applications.

 ### Contact with me 📝